irods-contrib/irods-cloud-browser/README.md

 * All icon images have been replaced with a vector based font (font awesome library), making theming really fast and easy

+This is the refactored branch of the cloud browser.